L. Inactive Matters

 - three years have passed without trust activity.

 However, prior to making the remittance, you must first have taken additional steps to locate the client over and above trying the last contact information in law firm records.
-Steps to consider include an internet, Queen’s Bench, or land titles search.
+Steps to consider include an internet, King’s Bench, or land titles search.
 You should also document the details of additional steps taken.

 If you are still unable to locate the client, there is a form on the Law Society website which can be used when making the remittance, and your correspondence should be addressed to the audit department.